sailscastshq/docs.sailscasts.com/docs/mail/getting-started.md

 ## Usage

-Mail exposes a `send` [helper](https://sailsjs.com/documentation/concepts/helpers) that you can call in your Sails actions or where ever you have access to helpers in your Sails application.
+Mail exposes a `send` [helper](https://sailsjs.com/documentation/concepts/helpers) that you can call in Sails actions or anywhere else you have access to helpers.

 For example we can send an email verification email when a user signs up successfully via a `user/signup.js` action: